home-assistant/home-assistant.io/source/_components/device_tracker.mikrotik.markdown

 ---

-The `mikrotik` platform offers presence detection by looking at connected devices to a [Mikrotik Routerboard](http://routerboard.com) based router.
+The `mikrotik` platform offers presence detection by looking at connected devices to a [MikroTik Routerboard](http://routerboard.com) based router.

 You need to enable the RouterOS API to use this platform.